 - iv.
 Fellows shall be given at least 5 weeks notice of the date for the closure of nominations for Fellowship, and this date shall be not later than twenty-six weeks before the date of the Annual General Meeting. - v.
 The Chief Executive shall be responsible for securing the consent of the Candidate to the submission of the nomination; the Proposer shall undertake to provide, and if necessary update, the information required for consideration of the nomination. - vi.
-Candidates whose nomination forms are valid (in that they fulfil the stipulations set out in these Regulations) at the closing date shall be scrutinised by the Fellowship Committee with reference to the Scrutiny Committees; the Fellowship Committee will then present a list of proposed candidates to Council for discussion. - vii. the Council shall consider valid nominations received by the closing date together with the nomination form for each Candidate; Council shall determine those Candidates which it regards as having the strongest claims for election and draw up a list of recommended Candidates; not later than eight weeks before the date of the Annual General Meeting - viii. the Council shall draw up a final approved list of Candidates for election - ix. other than in exceptional circumstances as may be defined by the Council, the number of Candidates included on the final approved list shall not exceed two and shall be issued to the Fellows not later than six weeks before the Annual General Meeting - x. the election of Honorary Fellows shall be conducted by ballot of Fellows; only Candidates recommended by the Council shall be eligible for election - xi. at the earliest opportunity following the closing date for nominations, two Fellows, who shall not be members of Council, shall be nominated by the President for appointment as Scrutineers for the election; the Scrutineers only shall examine and count the votes, in the presence of the Clerk, to whom they shall hand their report; in order to be elected, candidates must receive the support of a simple majority of those Fellows who return ballot papers by the due date; the Clerk shall then report the result of the election to the President; subsequently, each Candidate shall be informed as to whether they have been successful or unsuccessful in gaining election as an i. each new Honorary Fellow, after their election and upon the announcement thereof, shall be deemed to be admitted to the privileges of Fellowship as defined in these Regulations; each new Honorary Fellow shall be invited to attend such meeting as may be determined by the President, in order to be welcomed and formally admitted to Honorary Fellowship of the Society; at such meeting the new Honorary Fellow shall be introduced to the President or, in their absence, a Vice-President as provided for in these Regulations, who shall address them in these words:
+Candidates whose nomination forms are valid (in that they fulfil the stipulations set out in these Regulations) at the closing date shall be scrutinised by the Fellowship Committee with reference to the Scrutiny Committees; the Fellowship Committee will then present a list of proposed candidates to Council for discussion. - vii. the Council shall consider valid nominations received by the closing date together with the nomination form for each Candidate; Council shall determine those Candidates which it regards as having the strongest claims for election and draw up a list of recommended Candidates; not later than eight weeks before the date of the Annual General Meeting - viii. the Council shall draw up a final approved list of Candidates for election - ix. other than in exceptional circumstances as may be defined by the Council, the number of Candidates included on the final approved list shall not exceed two and shall be issued to the Fellows not later than six weeks before the Annual General Meeting - x. the election of Honorary Fellows shall be conducted by ballot of Fellows; only Candidates recommended by the Council shall be eligible for election - xi. at the earliest opportunity following the closing date for nominations, two Fellows, who shall not be members of Council, shall be nominated by the President for appointment as Scrutineers for the election; the Scrutineers only shall examine and count the votes, in the presence of the Clerk, to whom they shall hand their report; in order to be elected, candidates must receive the support of a simple majority of those Fellows who return ballot papers by the due date; the Clerk shall then report the result of the election to the President; subsequently, each Candidate shall be informed as to whether they have been successful or unsuccessful in gaining election as an Honorary Fellow of the Society; the Clerk shall also inform all the Fellows of the election result and shall arrange for the result to be announced publicly;

+Honorary Fellowship shall take effect from the date on which the public announcement is made i. each new Honorary Fellow, after their election and upon the announcement thereof, shall be deemed to be admitted to the privileges of Fellowship as defined in these Regulations; each new Honorary Fellow shall be invited to attend such meeting as may be determined by the President, in order to be welcomed and formally admitted to Honorary Fellowship of the Society; at such meeting the new Honorary Fellow shall be introduced to the President or, in their absence, a Vice-President as provided for in these Regulations, who shall address them in these words: